francescodimaiolo/Hartree-Fock_PPP_tool/README.md

 To use the exchange integral calculator, just follow the steps below:

-1. Prepare the geometry file in the xyz format.
+1. Prepare the molecular geometry file in the xyz format.
 A template (geom.xyz) is provided.

 2. Compile exchange.f90, possibly using the Intel Fortran compiler (MKL routines are required):